Getting Started

 Browser Support

-The library requires ES2015 APIs, Shadow DOM, Custom Elements, and Template specifications.
+The library requires ES2015 APIs, Shadow DOMarrow-up-right, Custom Elementsarrow-up-right, and Templatearrow-up-right specifications.
 You can use hybrids in all evergreen browsers without additional preparation.

 Older Browsers